UPDATED: MAY 16, 2023 | 1 MIN READ

 Diving boards

-Another popular pool feature that can increase your insurance premium is a diving board.
+A diving board is another popular pool feature that can increase your insurance premium.
 Installing a diving board also brings additional risks.
 You must ensure there is enough water depth, the board is wide enough, and the board is positioned safely.

 Attractive nuisances

-If you don’t keep your swimming pool in good condition, it could become an attractive nuisance.
-Attractive nuisances are dangerous conditions that could attract children and pose a risk to their safety.
+It could become an attractive nuisance if you don’t keep your swimming pool in good condition.
+Attractive nuisances are dangerous conditions that could attract children and risk their safety.
 Other examples may include a broken down or unused trampoline or tree house.

 Medical bills

-Why does a pool increase your homeowners insurance premiums?
+How a pool increases your homeowners insurance premiums

 While they may be a hassle, installing simple safety precautions can help offset almost all the extra premium costs associated with your pool.